 How to Turn On or Off Automatic Device Driver Installation in Windows 10

-By default, Windows 10 will automatically search for, download and install driver updates for devices installed on the computer via Windows Update.
+By default, Windows 10 will automatically search for, download and install driver updates when new devices are connected and installed on the computer via Windows Update.

 Device Installation Settings allow you to change if Windows is to automatically download recommended drivers and detailed information for your hardware and devices via Windows Update.